 - Seek help through the Family Advocacy Program.
 A domestic abuse victim advocate can help you understand your options, inform you about reporting domestic abuse in the military and connect you to civilian support outside the installation if that is your desire.

-- Chat with an advocate at the National Domestic Violence Hotline 24/7 at 800-799-7233 or 800-787-3224 en Español.
+- Chat with an advocate at the National Domestic Violence Hotline 24/7 at 800-799-7233 for 24/7 help in English, Spanish and more than 140 other languages.
 You can talk by phone or chat online with a victim advocate, who will keep your conversation confidential and help you identify your choices.

 Speaking to a victim advocate can help you understand the risks of being in an unhealthy or abusive relationship.

-If you are thinking about leaving an abusive relationship, consider contacting your installation’s Family Advocacy Program or the National Domestic Violence Hotline at 800-799-7233 or 800-787-3224 en Español to create a safety plan.
+If you are thinking about leaving an abusive relationship, use the Domestic Abuse Victim Advocate Locator to seek help, or call the Domestic Violence Hotline at 800-799-7233 to create a safety plan.
 Working with a victim advocate will help you make informed decisions about protecting your safety.